 If you're already in the habit of walking, sitting, hiking or running through forests or parks with an abundance of trees, you've probably noticed how nourishing the experience is: how spending time in the natural world – immersed in the energy of trees, rivers, mountains and wildflower-filled meadows -- just feels really good.
 But why exactly is this?
 How does time away from city streets, in favor of more rural or back-country environments, actually affect our mental-emotional and physical health?

-“Wherever you go, go with all your heart.”– Confucius (551 – 479 BCE)
+Wherever you go, go with all your heart.– Confucius (551 – 479 BCE)

 A Heart Fortified Within Itself

 Understanding the physiological effects of positive emotions such as caring, compassion or appreciation for someone or something can actually go a long way in helping people reduce their risky training behaviors.
 In effect, these heart-brain interactions cohere and soften the heart which, by processing the good feelings, circulates positive information throughout the entire body.
-All this adds up to a heightened sensitivity to what works for us, the basic self awareness so important to optimal health, performance and enjoyment.
+All this adds up to a heightened sensitivity to what works for us, the basic self-awareness so important to optimal health, performance and enjoyment.

-“Our hearts adapt to the increased demands of intense training by growing larger, contracting stronger, and more robustly responding to adrenaline.
+Our hearts adapt to the increased demands of intense training by growing larger, contracting stronger, and more robustly responding to adrenaline.
 At the same time, skeletal muscles learn to extract more nutrients from the increased flow of blood.
-This is called fitness.”
+We call this fitness.